Saturday, March 29, 2008

 The resort was really high!
 About 3 km... :P

 After Durango and Purgatory we headed to another place called Pagosa Springs.
 Near that there was a skiing resort called Wolf Creek.
 It was also a really cool place!
 Although I think I liked Purgatory more...
 This one had too many pumps all over :P No coolio...
 But, the weather was amazing also there all the time.
-Sun shine every day, more burning my face :P
+Sun shine every day, more burning my face..

 In Pagosa Springs we also went to some natural hot springs!
 There were like small pools like in a spa (like Eden or something) outside but it was all natural heated!
 It was really cool to thing that we were sitting in a water that had come from deep underground and was heated by magma... :P Some of the pools were as hot as 45 degrees (celsius)....oh my god :p I couldn't stay in all of those really long since they were soooo hot!
 But it was really nice and relaxing experience, a bit like going to sauna after snowboarding the whole day.
 We payed about 17 dollars to go in, not so bad.